 What is a liver scan?

-A liver scan is an imaging test to look at your liver and see how well it is working.
+A liver scan is an imaging test to look at your liver and see how well it's working.

 This test may also be called a liver-spleen scan because the healthcare provider